ferenc-attila/comparegeopackagereaders/README.md

 conservationist.
 As a QGIS user, I work with GeoPackage databases every day.
 This short article was born based on my curiosity.

-[GeoPackage](http://www.geopackage.org/) is a popular format in open source GIS, especially since the worthily widespread QGIS selected it as the default vector format in version 3.8.
+[GeoPackage](http://www.geopackage.org/) is a popular format in open source GIS, particularly since the worthily widespread QGIS selected it as the default vector format in version 3.8.
 GeoPackage is a relatively young format, as it was published in 2014.
 It is a platform-independent database implemented as an SQLite container, which can